-The Lower Manhattan Development Corporation ("LMDC") is charged with assisting New York City in recovering from the terrorist attacks on the World Trade Center and ensuring that Lower Manhattan emerges as a strong and vibrant 21^{st} century central business district.
-The centerpieces of LMDC's efforts are the creation of a permanent memorial remembering and honoring the thousands of innocent men, women, and children lost in the terrorist attacks (the "Memorial") and cooperation with other public and private entities in the revitalization and redevelopment of the World Trade Center site (the "WTC Site") and adjacent areas (the "Southern Site") in the Borough of Manhattan in New York City.
-The WTC Site and the Southern Site, as described specifically in Section 4 below, will be referred to collectively as the "Site."
+The Lower Manhattan Development Corporation ("LMDC") is charged with assisting New York City in recovering from the terrorist attacks on the World Trade Center and ensuring that Lower Manhattan emerges as a strong and vibrant 21st century central business district.
+The centerpieces of LMDC's efforts are the creation of a permanent memorial remembering and honoring the thousands of innocent men, women, and children lost in the terrorist attacks (the "Memorial") and cooperation with other public and private entities in the revitalization and redevelopment of the World Trade Center site (as described specifically in Section 4 below, the "WTC Site") and adjacent areas to the south of the WTC Site (as described specifically in Section 4 below, the "Southern Site") and to the north of the WTC Site (as described specifically in Section 4 below, the "Northern Site") in the Borough of Manhattan in New York City.
+The WTC Site and the Southern Site, but not the Northern Site, as described specifically in Section 4 below, will be referred to collectively as the "Site."

 LMDC, a subsidiary of the Empire State Development Corporation ("ESDC," a political subdivision and public benefit corporation of the State of New York), is proposing to undertake, pursuant to the New York State Urban Development Corporation Act ("UDC Act") and in cooperation with the United States Department of Housing and Urban Development ("HUD") and The Port Authority of New York and New Jersey ("Port Authority"), the World Trade Center Memorial and Cultural Program (the "Memorial Program").
-The Memorial Program, for which construction is expected to begin in 2005, includes the planning, selection, coordination and construction of a Memorial and Memorial Center, and the planning and possible construction of memorial-related improvements and cultural uses at the Site to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, a reconstructed church and certain infrastructure improvements at the Site (the "Redevelopment Program").
-LMDC and Port Authority will plan these Programs together to constitute a land use improvement and civic project for the redevelopment of the Site (the "WTC Memorial and Redevelopment Plan").
+The Memorial Program, for which construction began in 2006 is expected to begin in 2005, includes the planning, selection, coordination and construction of a Memorial and Memorial Museum Center, and the planning and possible construction of memorial-related improvements and cultural uses at the Site to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, a reconstructed church and certain infrastructure improvements at the Site (the "Redevelopment Program").
+LMDC and Port Authority will plan these Programs together to constitute a land use improvement and civic project for the redevelopment of the Site (the "WTC Memorial and Redevelopment Plan" or the "Plan"), extending to the Northern Site solely for the purposes described below.
 The planning process will also include other appropriate public and private entities.